yrashk/expm/PUBLISHING.md

 ### Security considerations

 Although the server will not store your password in plaintext, it would still be advisable to use a separate password from any other system you use.
-Besides, until [expm.co](http://expm.co) gets an HTTPS certificate, your password will be transmitted as basic HTTP auth (which means it is almost plaintext).

-We do plan to equip [expm.co](http://expm.co) with the certificate to make it more secure.
+By default, EXPM will connect to expm.co over HTTPS.

 Command line
 ------------